PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 tests pass.
 Static checks pass, the raw/managed inventory decreases from 28/26 to 27/25, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The next characterization freezes the unconsumed terminal Slice/Concat recovery together with its immediately following recorded boundary-input Transpose/StridedSlice/QDQ/Concat cleanup.
+The future owner will receive the existing `TerminalSliceConcatRecoveryContext`, run its fourteen-child recovery first, and forward the embedded model and `LayoutState` to the boundary pass.
+The lowerer will record returned element `[1]` at the unchanged boundary phase position; terminal channel-slice Mul/Add and Swish residual-Concat remain the direct neighboring recorded phases.

+Production is unchanged.
+Focused and fixed 9-file affected sequential characterization report `3 passed, 1 xfailed` and
+`345 passed, 1 xfailed`; only the deliberately absent future owner is xfailed.
+Standalone phase-store validation reports `2 passed`.
+Static checks pass, the raw/managed inventory remains 27/25, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.